pipacs/o2/README.md

 This library encapsulates the OAuth 1.0 and 2.0 client authentication flows, and the sending of authenticated HTTP requests.

-The primary target is Qt Quick applications on mobile devices.
+The primary target is Qt Quick applications on embedded devices.

+Notes to contributors:

+   * Please follow the coding style of the existing source
+   * Code contributions are released under Simplified BSD License, as specified in LICENSE.
+Do not contribute if this license does not suit your code

 ## Contents